Founding Fathers of the United States: Education

 More than a third of the Founding Fathers attended or graduated from colleges in the American colonies, while additional founders attended college abroad, primarily in England and Scotland.
 All other founders either were home schooled, received tutoring, completed apprenticeships, or were self-educated.

-American colleges
+American institutions

 Following is a listing of founders who graduated from six of the nine colleges established in the Americas during the Colonial Era.
-A few founders, such as Alexander Hamilton and James Monroe, attended college but did not graduate.
-The other three colonial colleges, all founded in the 1760s, included Brown University (originally College of Rhode Island), Dartmouth College, and Rutgers University (originally Queen's College).
+A few founders, such as Alexander Hamilton and James Monroe, attended college (Columbia and William & Mary, respectively) but did not graduate.
+The other three colonial colleges, all founded in the 1760s, included Brown University (College of Rhode Island), Dartmouth College, and Rutgers University (Queen's College).